-The Government Plan 2022 – 2025 is the second which has been published since the onset of the COVID-19 pandemic and the changes made to financial forecasts to fund Government’s response to it.
+The Government Plan 2022 – 2025 was the second which has been published since the onset of the COVID-19 pandemic and the changes made to financial forecasts to fund Government’s response to it.

-The Government Plan will be debated on the week commencing 14th December 2021.
+The Government Plan was debated on the week commencing 14th December 2021.